haskell/pvp/pvp-faq.md

 purpose as a semantic version.
 So ideally, the exposed API shall be a function of *only* its package version.

-However, conditional APIs, cause the exposed API to weaken the relationship to its version.
-So packages can't rely on the package providing an API to be accurately described by only its version, but rather need to track all other variables which may have an effect on the relied upon API.
+Conditionality weakens the relationship between an API and its version.
+Moreover, it forces consumers of such packages to handle the resultant ambiguity.

 This obviously increases the risk for errors, due to the combinatorial increase of configurations one needs to consider, and should therefore be avoided.

-However, it is reasonable to deviate from this recommendation, when the API conditionality is practically impossible to observe by API consumers.
+However, it is reasonable to deviate from this recommendation when the API conditionality is practically impossible to observe by API consumers.
 An example is when API features are conditional on compiler features which consumers are only able to use of if they depend on